flupe/fouine/README.md

 This project is an implementation of **fouine**, a toy programming language based on OCaml.
 It provides both an interpreter and a compiler, as well as the SECD machine to execute the compiled bytecode.

+*A note on work sharing:*
+- Lucas implemented the parser and interpreter, plus a few utilities *(e.g. pretty-printing)*.
+- Romain implemented the compiler and the SECD machine.

 ## Usage.

 - Compile with `make`.